gentaiscool/gentaiscool.github.io/_pages/about.md

 My current research interests lie primarily in the area of the Language Models, Multilingual, Code-Switching, Low-Resource NLP, and Dialogue System.

-Join our new global initiative [Grassroots Science](https://grassroots.science/)!
+Join our new global open-source initiative [Grassroots Science](https://grassroots.science/)!